-320. Where any act or omission is charged against any person as an offence, and it is given in evidence on the trial of such person for that offence that he was insane so as not to be responsible for his action at the time when the act was done or omission made, then if it appears to the Court before which such person is tried that he did the act or made the omission charged but was insane as aforesaid at the time when he did or made the same, the Court shall make a special finding to the effect that the accused was guilty of the act or omission charged but was insane as aforesaid when he did the act or made the omission charged but was insane as aforesaid when he did the act or made the omission charged but was insane as aforesaid when he did the act or made the omission charged but was insane as aforesaid when he did the act or made the omission.
+320. Where any act or omission is charged against any person as an offence, and it is given in evidence on the trial of such person for that offence that he was insane so as not to be responsible for his action at the time when the act was done or omission made, then if it appears to the Court before which such person is tried that he did the act or made the omission charged but was insane as aforesaid at the time when he did or made the same, the Court shall make a special finding to the effect that the accused was guilty of the act or omission charged but was insane as aforesaid when he did the act or made the omission.

-Order for detention
+Order for detention.

-321. (1) When a special finding under section 320 of the Code is made by any Magistrate's Court it shall report the case for the order of a Judge and shall meanwhile order the person in respect of whom it has made such a finding to be kept in custody in any prison or hospital or in such place and in such manner as the Court shall direct.

-(2) If the Judge is satisfied with such special finding he shall order that such person be confined in a lunatic asylum or prison or other suitable place of safe custody pending Minister order of the under subthe section (5).
+- 321. (1) When a special finding under section 320 of the Code is made by any Magistrate's Court it shall report the case for the order of a Judge and shall meanwhile order the person in respect of whom it has made such a finding to be kept in custody in any prison or hospital or in such place and in such manner as the Court shall direct. - (2) If the Judge is satisfied with such special finding he shall order that such person be confined in a lunatic asylum or prison or other suitable place of safe custody pending the order of the Minister under subsection (5).

-(3) If, after such inquiry as he considers necessary, the Judge is not satisfied with such special findings he may make further inquiry or direct that further inquiry be made or order a new trial on the same or on an amended charge with such direction to the Magistrate's Court as he shall think fit.

-(4) When a special finding under section 320 is made by the High Court it shall report the case to the Minister and order the person in respect of whom it has made such finding to be confined in a lunatic asylum or prison or suitable place of safe custody pending the order of the Minister under subsection (5); and mind

-(5) Where any case has been reported to the Minister under subsection (2) or subsection (4) the Minister shall order the person in respect of whom a special finding has been made to be confined in a lunatic asylum or prison or other suitable place of safe custody during the pleasure of His Majesty.
+- (3) If, after such inquiry as he considers necessary, the Judge is not satisfied with such special findings he may make further inquiry or direct that further inquiry be made or order a new trial on the same or on an amended charge with such direction to the Magistrate's Court as he shall think fit. - (4) When a special finding under section 320 is made by the High Court it shall report the case to the Minister and order the person in respect of whom it has made such finding to be confined in a lunatic asylum or prison or suitable place of safe custody pending the order of the Minister under subsection (5); and - (5) Where any case has been reported to the Minister under subsection (2) or subsection (4) the Minister shall order the person in respect of whom a special finding has been made to be confined in a lunatic asylum or prison or other suitable place of safe custody during the pleasure of His Majesty.